dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 ### Establishment

-The connection is considered established once the relying party receives a `"result": "ready"` response to an `icrc29_status` message, which may not necessarily be the first message sent.
-In case the relying party does receive any `"result": "ready"` response within a reasonable timeframe, it should treat this as a failure to establish the connection.
+The connection is considered established once the relying party receives a `"result": "ready"` response to an `icrc29_status` message fromt the signer.
+This may not necessarily be a response to the first message sent by the relying party, since it might take some time for the signer to be ready.
+In case the relying party does not receive this response within a reasonable timeframe, it should treat this as a failure to establish the connection.

-Once the connection is established, the relying party should continue sending `icrc29_status` messages at regular intervals to maintain the connection.
+Once the connection is established, the relying party must continue sending `icrc29_status` messages at regular intervals to maintain the connection.

 ### Heartbeats